aws-samples/sample-malaysia-secure-lz/cloudformation/malaysia_slz_cost_estimation_simple.md

 5. Export the estimate for budget planning and approval processes The template serves as a starting point - customize it based on your organization's actual requirements and usage patterns.
 ## Assumptions
-- Minimum viable setup with 8 core AWS accounts:
+- Minimum setup with 8 core AWS accounts:
   - Management Account (Organization root)
   - Audit Account (Security and compliance monitoring)
   - Log Archive Account (Centralized logging)